cardano-foundation/CIPs/CIP-????/README.md

 contain an explicit oracle assignment, but these can be applied in parallel because they do not clash with each other.
-On the other hand, a CIP-25 update transaction cannot contain CIP-???? token metadata updates, because CIP-25 updates can only occur in minting transactions while CIP-???? token metadata transactions can only occur in non-minting transactions.
+On the other hand, a CIP-25 update transaction cannot contain CIP-86 token metadata updates, because CIP-25 updates can only occur in minting transactions while CIP-86 token metadata transactions can only occur in non-minting transactions.

-A transaction can contain CIP-???? token metadata updates of different types, plus oracle assignment updates.
+A transaction can contain CIP-86 token metadata updates of different types, plus oracle assignment updates.
 In this case, apply the updates in the following sequence:

-1. Apply the CIP-???? regex update.
+1. Apply the CIP-86 regex update.
-2. Apply the CIP-???? tabular update.
+2. Apply the CIP-86 tabular update.
-3. Apply the CIP-???? simple update.
+3. Apply the CIP-86 simple update.
-4. Apply the CIP-???? oracle assignment update.
+4. Apply the CIP-86 oracle assignment update.

 We recommend that token metadata oracle operators not mix multiple update types in the same transaction, unless they have a clear understanding of